ibm-cloud-docs/monitoring/infrastructure/windows.md

     `<JOBNAME>` is a custom attribute that you can set to identify the role of the node that you are scraping, and you can also use to scope the data in Sysdig

-    Next, you will add the `remote_write` configuration to the end of the `prometheus.yml` file to configure the target Sysdig instance that will receive the metrics.
+    Next, you will add the `remote_write` configuration to the end of the `prometheus.yml` file to configure the target  monitoring instance that will receive the metrics.

     ```yaml
     remote_write: